by Anne Bondin and Brenda Newbey

 “It was likely that the ground parrot population in the land now designated for agriculture could be important for the survival of the species.
 Yet the Minister for Lands was very determined to go ahead with the plan.
 I approached the chairman of the Western Australian branch of the RAOU (now BirdLife Australia) to voice concern about the imminent loss of this known ground parrot habitat.
 He was more familiar with the habitat of the Eastern Ground Parrot, which in Victoria was mostly swampy sedgelands.
 In fact, at that time, a very common name for the ground parrot was swamp parrot.
 This also fitted with the flat swampy country near Denmark where Whitlock had found two nests back in 1912 and 1913.
 The chairman, a professional ornithologist, questioned whether the birds actually lived in the harsher, drier, and further inland heath of the north Fitzgerald – perhaps they just came there seasonally.
 There were by now a few records but they had been in July, October and December (winter, spring and summer).
 If birds could be found there in autumn then it was highly likely that they were resident.“

 It was essential to establish that the birds used the habitat throughout the year.
-However, detecting Western Ground Parrots in the landscape is not an easy undertaking.
-The birds spend most of the day in dense shrubs close to the ground.
-They usually only take flight when disturbed and are therefore very difficult to see.
+However, detecting Western Ground Parrots is not easy.
+The birds spend most of the day in or under dense shrubs close to the ground.
+Occasionally, when disturbed, they take just a low short flight and are therefore very difficult to see.
 Brenda and Ken had read that ground parrots could also be detected by their call.

 How to survey?

 “We hadn’t heard their call before.
 When we found out that Richard and Pat Jordan were conducting ground parrot surveys at Barren Grounds Observatory in New South Wales we made a request for help.
 Richard sent a short tape with calls of both adult birds (distant and with wind interference) and chicks and he said to listen from sundown to half an hour afterwards.